erkyrath/quixe/README.txt

 This package includes the GlkOte, GlkAPI, and Dialog libraries, also copyright by Andrew Plotkin under the MIT license.

-This package includes the jQuery JavaScript framework, version 1.11.2 Copyright 2005, 2014 jQuery Foundation, Inc. and other contributors Released under the MIT license <http://jquery.org/license>
+This package includes the jQuery JavaScript framework, version 1.12.4 Copyright jQuery Foundation and other contributors Released under the MIT license <http://jquery.org/license>
 For details, see the jQuery web site: <http://jquery.com/>